rohan-paul/Awesome-JavaScript-Interviews/Promise-Async-Await-Sequential-Execution/sequential-execution-of-codes-React-Node-Context-Master-Notes/multiple-sequential-axio-request.md

   }
 ```

-A very importnat use case of this is, when restting password.
+A very important use case of this is, when resetting password.
 Before resetting the password, I have to make sure, that the unique-link sent to the user is valid (Not expired and the same that was sent to him) - So, for this, in the same password-reset function, I have to first make an axios call to an API endpoint, which will validate that the link sent to the user is valid.
 And only if this API call returns a valid respoonse, I will fire the second API call to the endpoint to actually reset the password.

 Extract from a PasswordReset Component production grade project below